syncfusion-content/wpf-docs/wpf/Calculator/Getting-Started.md

 You can set the value to be displayed on the [SfCalculator](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfCalculator.html) control using [DefaultValue](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfCalculator.html#Syncfusion_Windows_Controls_Input_SfCalculator_DefaultValue) property.

-N> The [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfCalculator.html#Syncfusion_Windows_Controls_Input_SfCalculator_Value) property of [SfCalculator](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfCalculator.html) is read only which will allow you to get the value calculated from last expression.
+N> The [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfCalculator.html#Syncfusion_Windows_Controls_Input_SfCalculator_Value) property of [SfCalculator](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfCalculator.html) is **Read-only** which will allow you to get the value calculated from last expression and will be in decimal format.

 {% tabs %}
 {% highlight XAML %}